awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-delegated.md

 1. Note the service role Amazon Resource Name \(ARN\)\.
 You will specify this ARN in the next procedure\.

-## Create a custom Automation document<a name="automation-walk-security-document"></a>
+## Create a custom runbook<a name="automation-walk-security-document"></a>

-This section describes how to create a custom Automation document that restarts EC2 instances\.
-AWS provides a default SSM document for restarting instances called AWS\-RestartEC2Instance\.
-The following procedure copies the content of that document to show you how to enter the service role in a document when you create your own\.
-By specifying the service role directly in the document, the user running the document does not require iam:PassRole permissions\.
+This section describes how to create a custom runbook that restarts EC2 instances\.
+AWS provides a runbook for restarting instances called AWS\-RestartEC2Instance\.
+The following procedure copies the content of that runbook to show you how to enter the service role in a runbook when you create your own\.
+By specifying the service role directly in the runbook, the user does not require iam:PassRole permissions when using the runbook\.
 Without iam:PassRole permissions, the user can't use the service role elsewhere in AWS\.

-**To create a custom Automation document**
+**To create a custom runbook**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.